brainstem-org/brainstem_support/docs/api/modules/procedurelog.md

 | `procedure` | related procedure ID formatted as a string **[required]** |
 | `entries` | list of log entries **[read-only]**. *See entries format below* |

-These are the available `type` options for Action Log:
+These are the available `type` options for Procedure Log:
 - `Impedances`
 - `LinearDisplacement`